topkecleon/telegram-bot-bash/examples/webhook/README.md

 Bashbot default mode is to poll Telegram server for updates but Telegram offers webhook as a more efficient method to deliver updates.
 If your server is reachable from the Internet its possible to use the method described here.

-Prerequisite for receiving Telegram unpdates with webhook is a valid SSL certificate, a self signed certificate will not be sufficient.
+Prerequisite for receiving Telegram updates with webhook is a valid SSL certificate, a self signed certificate will not be sufficient.

 *Note:* You need at least sudo rights to setup webhook.